weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ---
 title: Generative Search - PaLM
 sidebar_position: 16
-image: og/docs/modules/generative-palm.jpg
+image: og/docs/modules/generative-google.jpg
 # tags: ['generative', 'transformers', 'palm', 'gcp']
 ---

 ## Overview

-* The `generative-palm` module performs retrieval augmented generation, or RAG, using the data stored in your Weaviate instance.
+* The `generative-google` module performs retrieval augmented generation, or RAG, using the data stored in your Weaviate instance.
 * The module can generate a response for each returned object, or a single response for a group of objects.
 * The module enables generative search operations on the Weaviate instance.
 * You need an API key for a PaLM API to use this module.